YasserDalali/YasserDalali/README.md

 # 💫 About Me:
-🔭 I’m currently working with AutoDigital agency.<br>👯 I’m looking to collaborate on simple front-end projects<br>🤝 I’m looking for help with design and code<br>🌱
+🔭 I’m currently working with AutoDigital agency.<br>🤝 I’m looking to help with design and code<br>

 ## 🌐 Socials: